Glossary of Terms

 2.l Facebook Platform Policy (Chatbot Messenger)

-Facebook ChatBot’s functionality is used by the In-house Recruitment Network to send messages to a person via the Messenger app, during, but not limited to, our events.
+Facebook ChatBot’s functionality is used by In-house Recruitment to send messages to a person via the Messenger app, during, but not limited to, our events.
 As per Facebook’s Platform Policy we follow the compliance that the person must initiate contact first as part of this process.
 Examples of how contact is initiated include the person tapping the “Get Started” button in the welcome screen, tapping a “Send to Messenger” plugin, sending a message, etc.

 For details on how we operate and comply in line with Facebook’s Usage Policy, you read Facebook’s Platform Policy in full here (Section 16.
 Messenger Platform).